ubccpsc/310/README.md

 <a name="waitlist"></a>
 ### Waitlist

-To maximize certainty around getting access to 310 this term, the [CS advisors](https://www.cs.ubc.ca/students/undergrad/resources/academic-advising) will over-enroll the course by moving as many people as they can from the waitlist into the lecture after the first day of class; only the advisors have the ability to make changes to the class list.
+To maximize certainty around getting access to 310 this term, the [CS advisors](https://www.cs.ubc.ca/students/undergrad/resources/academic-advising) will over-enrol the course by moving as many people as they can from the waitlist into the lecture after the first day of class; only the advisors have the ability to make changes to the class list.
 At this point, the class composition will be frozen for the rest of the term (**nobody will be moved from the waitlist into the course after the first week of class**).
 There will likely be some natural movement of people leaving the course before the add/drop date, but this will just drop our total size back towards capacity rather than the over-enrolled state we will be in after the first lecture.

 ### Late Submissions